olli-suoniemi/grade-python/README.md

 * `graderutils [--use-iotester] [--use-rpyc] [--novalidate] [--container] [--show-config] [--develop-mode] -- path_to_test_config`
   * `--use-iotester`

-    * Create the necessary directory structure with the correct permissions required by iotester
+    Create the necessary directory structure with the correct permissions required by iotester.
   * `--use-rpyc`

-    * Use RPyC (Remote Python Call) to import and call student code running in a separate process
+    Use RPyC (Remote Python Call) to import and call student code running in a separate process.
   * `--novalidate`

-    * Skip validation of test config
+    Skip validation of test config.
   * `--container`

-    * This flag should be used when running graderutils inside docker container based on apluslms/grading-base
+    This flag can be used when running graderutils inside docker container based on apluslms/grading-base to raise and print exceptions that occur in graderutils itself to stderr (normally not used).
   * `--show-config`

-    * Print test configuration into warnings.
+    Print test configuration into warnings.
   * `--develop-mode`

-    * Display all unhandled exceptions unformatted.
+    Display all unhandled exceptions unformatted.
     Also implies `--show-config`.
-    By default, exceptions related to improperly configured tests are catched and hidden behind a generic error message.
+    By default, exceptions related to improperly configured tests are caught and hidden behind a generic error message.
     This is to prevent unwanted leaking of grader test details, which might reveal e.g. parts of the model solution, if one is used.

-    Executes `graderutils.main` python module using `capture` wrapper (check [grading-base](https://github.com/apluslms/grading-base)).
+  Executes `graderutils.main` (or `graderutils.__main__` when `--use-rpyc` flag is set) Python module using `capture` wrapper (check [grading-base](https://github.com/apluslms/grading-base)).
-    Provided arguments, except for `--use-iotester` and `--use-rpyc`, are passed to the python module.
+  Provided arguments, except for `--use-iotester` and `--use-rpyc`, are passed to the Python module.
   If there are no arguments, then the module is executed with `/exercise/test_config.yaml` as the first argument.
   In other words, if you define graderutils configuration in `test_config.yaml`, you only need to have `graderutils` in the config.yaml `cmd` field.

 * `unittest`